reactive/data-client/docs/api/Resource.md

 #### Singleton Resources

-What there is only ever once instance of a Resource for your entire application?
+What if there is only ever once instance of a Resource for your entire application?
 You don't really need to distinguish between each instance, so likely there was no `id` or similar field defined in the API.
 In these cases you can just return a literal like 'the_only_one'.